awsdocs/amazon-route53-docs/doc_source/domain-register.md

 1. Choose **Continue**\.

-1. For [generic TLDs](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), if you specified an email address for the registrant contact that has never been used to register a domain with Amazon Route 53, you need to verify that the address is valid\.
+1. For [generic TLDs](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), if you specified an email address for the registrant contact that has never been used to register a domain with Route 53, you need to verify that the address is valid\.

    If the registry requires verification and if you can verify the address during domain registration, the console displays a **Verify the Email Address for the Registrant Contact** section: